linkml/linkml/docs/howtos/ontologies-as-values.md

 cases, this can lead to confusion about what the respective roles of the LinkML schema, data, or ontologies are.

-## Example: associations to ontology terms.
+## Motivating Example: associations to ontology terms.

 Let's say we want to model associations between genes and phenotypes.
 This is a standard use case for biological ontologies - creating *annotations* that associate some kind of entity with a descriptor.

-In the simplest case, this might be communicated by a two-column file
+In the simplest case, this might be communicated by a two-column file:

 |Gene|Phenotype|
 |---|---|
 |PEX1|Seizure|
 |PEX1|Hypotonia|

-This uses labels, which is not best practice; we should instead do this:
+This uses labels, which is not best practice; we could instead do this:

 |Gene|Phenotype|
 |---|---|